-Callenwood Wavefinder
+Callenwood Wavefinder - First part

-The station rests on a small artificial island, most constructions would struggle to stay afloat, sinking into the mire-like depths without a trace.
-It's hard to tell if it's floating with the help of some ancient contraption or if the architects somehow managed to place it on top of the bedrock far below.
+The Wetland Station rests on a small artificial island.
+Most constructions would struggle to stay afloat, sinking into the mire-like depths without a trace.
+It's hard to tell if it's floating with the help of some ancient contraption, or if the architects somehow managed to place it on top of the bedrock far below.
 Maybe it's some forgotten magic still running its course.
+A shiver travels down my spine as I imagine my presence breaking the spell, my steps shifting the ground ever so slightly, letting the concrete behemoth know it's finally time to sink to its resting place, far below the surface.

 The sun is still high on its sluggish path across the sky.